maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 Well... **It failed** (absolutely nothing but a ball of unusable texture).
 I think this may be because some of the pictures did not capture its entire face and maybe the background was too uneven.
 I'll try again.

 I then simply took some pictures of my father's head (about 30 pictures) and it actually worked way better.
-Now the back of the head was very inaccurate because of the hair but the front of is face is actually quite impressive:
+Now the back of the head was very inaccurate because of the hair but the front of his face is actually quite impressive:

 <iframe allowfullscreen webkitallowfullscreen width="640" height="480" frameborder="0" seamless src="https://p3d.in/e/uDB2F"></iframe>